taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ## Tracking Mode

-Some input classes allow a choice of tracking mode, or whether the `byte`, `line` and `byte_in_line` counters are continuously updated during a parsing run with `tracking_mode::IMMEDIATE`, or only calculated on-demand in the `position()`-method by scanning the complete input again with `tracking_mode::LAZY`.
+Some input classes allow a choice of tracking mode, or whether the `byte`, `line` and `byte_in_line` counters are continuously updated during a parsing run with `tracking_mode::immediate`, or only calculated on-demand in the `position()`-method by scanning the complete input again with `tracking_mode::lazy`.

 Lazy tracking is recommended when the position is used very infrequently, for example only in the case of throwing a `parse_error`.